donnywarren/js-dom-intro/readme.md

 #### By Selector <-- USE THIS ONE
 `document.querySelector(selector)` and `document.querySelectorAll(selector)` use CSS selectors to target elements.
-This is the primary means by which jquery selects elements: `$(selector)`.

 > What's the difference between `querySelector` and `querySelectorAll`?
 How does `$(selector)` behave?

 > Why would we use any of the other selectors?

 #### You Do (5 minutes)
 Play with that same list, now using query selectors.
-Spend some time perusing the jquery docs and the MDN documentation on these functions.

 As always, discuss what you find with your neighbors -- explaining these ideas in your own words is as valuable as using them

 ### BREAK (10 minutes)